Lesterpaintstheworld/terminal-velocity/document_findings.md

 ## Documented Findings
 - **Character Profiles**:
   - Overlapping traits and arcs for Isabella Torres and Marcus Reynolds found in multiple files.
-  - Similar motivations and ethical dilemmas presented in different contexts.

 - **Story Structure**:
   - Repeated narrative elements across chapters, particularly in the introduction of AI systems and their societal impacts.